Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 An example, then.
 If we’re checking to see if a specific piece of content is being read and we find that it isn’t – what do we do with that insight?

-In some cases the improvements might be clear, such as rethinking the site structure, making some copy tweaks or promoting it more prominently on the homepage.
-Other times further usability or AB testing may be required.
-Either way these are all valid actions, and they all ensure that we’re doing something productive with that data we’re collecting.
+In some cases, the improvements might be clear, such as rethinking the site structure, making copy tweaks, or promoting it more prominently on the homepage.
+Other times, further usability or AB testing may be required.
+Either way, these are all valid actions and ensure that we’re doing something productive with the data we’re collecting.

 3. Prioritise your actions

-When presenting the findings of a study to your stakeholders, make sure that the resulting actions are prioritised.
-In my experience the prioritisation of a study finding is mainly affected by two factors:
+When presenting the findings of a study to your stakeholders, make sure that the resulting actions are prioritized.
+In my experience, the prioritization of a study finding is mainly affected by two factors:

-If you were to plot these actions on a hypoethetical graph, you’d see the low-hanging fruit in one corner – this is the stuff that you should be addressing right now.
-The opposite corner is still relevent, but might be better considered as longer term for the next larger-scale site redesign.
+If you plot these actions on a hypothetical graph, you’d see the low-hanging fruit in one corner – this is the stuff you should be addressing right now.
+The opposite corner is still relevant but might be better considered as a longer term for the next larger-scale site redesign.

 A lot of insights can be affected by the time that data was extracted.
-Google Analytics gives you the ability to control the date range of your sample quite easily.
+Google Analytics allows you to control your sample’s date range quite easily.
 This is pretty useful for benchmarking any data that we’re gathering, so take advantage of it whenever relevant.

-Sometimes stats can fluctuate over time, which might have something to do with an outside event.
-For example, the traffic or behaviours of a museum website could change during the school holidays, giving a very different view of the data regarding demographics and content interests.
+Sometimes, stats can fluctuate over time, which might be due to an outside event.
+For example, the traffic or behaviors of a museum website could change during school holidays, giving a very different view of the data regarding demographics and content interests.

-A good way to keep track of this is by using annotations.
-Analytics provides the capability to add annotations onto a certain date, so that you can highlight where these events might be occurring and affecting our data.
-You’ll also want to include other interal factors that could cause data fluctuations, such as the site going down for maintinence or a sale taking place.
+An excellent way to keep track of this is by using annotations.
+Analytics allows you to add annotations on a specific date to highlight where these events might be occurring and affecting our data.
+You’ll also want to include other internal factors that could cause data fluctuations, such as the site going down for maintenance or a sale taking place.

 5. Assign a value to goals

-Google Analytics gives admins the ability to create on-site goals, and assign a monetary value to their completion.
+Google Analytics allows admins to create on-site goals and assign a monetary value to their completion.
 To go back to our museum example, if we know that the average order value for tickets is around $20, we can infer that this is the value of a visitor completing our ticket booking form.

-Goal values therefore give much clearer impression of how much money things like bounce and exit rates are costing us.
-This is a great way to sell proposed actions to your stakeholders, and give them a much better idea around the return on investment that they’ll get for implementing the proposed change.
+Therefore, goal values give a much clearer impression of how much money things like bounce and exit rates cost us.
+This is a great way to sell proposed actions to your stakeholders and give them a much better idea of the return on investment that they’ll get for implementing the proposed change.

 6. Filter out your internal traffic